Product Owner Anti-Patterns

 1. One Product Having Multiple Product Owners

 Having multiple Product Owners for a single product is a common occurrence and such an issue takes place when transitioning from traditional product management procedures.
-This problem often takes place due to failure in the leadership where only one Product Owner is tasked to meet the needs of the stakeholders.
+This problem often occurs due to failure in the leadership where only one Product Owner is tasked to meet the needs of the stakeholders.
 As a result, there are certain conflicts of interest, lack of direction while also experiencing delayed decision-making leading to less team effectiveness and product success.

 Solution: Appoint a single Product Owner for each product.